Scanning for malware on Linux

 You can run a full, quick, or custom scan.
 To run a scan, use one of the following commands:

-For custom scans, you need to specify which files or folders to scan.
+For custom scans, specify which files or folders to scan.
 You can also use wildcards (e.g., * for multiple files, ? for a single file).

 View running scan tasks: /opt/bitdefender-security-tools/bin/bduitool get scantasks